 A Brief Timeline of My Life

 This is the game changer.
 I apply for the courier position at the private pathology lab and I get the job.
 Whaaaaaat?
 I’m a teenager.
 They have handed me the keys to a brand new Honda.
 I drive all over town stuffing body parts in my trunk.
 Soon, a position in the lab opened up and I tried that!
 I loved it!
 I got to play with and learn about the body parts I had been stuffing in my trunk.
 I helped with autopsies whenever I could.
-I soaked up as much as I could here, and felt it was time to further my education.
+I soaked up as much as I could during my time here, but felt it was time to further my education.
 I decided at that time that I’d like to go to the University of Missouri and get started as Nursing/Biology double major.

 Notes about the job: This was a private pathology lab.
 When I started, my position title was ‘Courier.’
 I ended up working as a ‘laboratory assistant’ in histology and cytology.
-This involved organizing and sorting body parts, making sure things were labeled correctly, a lot of data entry, processing and coverslipping slides, speaking with physicians.
-Other people I worked with were Pathologists, Pathologist Asisstants, Cytology Technologists/technicians, Histology Technologists/technicians, transcriptionists.
+This involved organizing and sorting body parts/specimens, making sure things were labeled correctly, a lot of data entry, processing and coverslipping slides, speaking with physicians.
+Other people I worked with were Pathologists, Pathologist Assistants, Cytology Technologists/technicians, Histology Technologists/technicians, and medical transcriptionists.
 Positions like this are not for the squeamish (I had to throw fetuses in the trash) or those who are highly sensitive to chemicals.
 I eventually left this type of work partially because of the chemical exposure.
 I was very sensitive especially to Formalin and Xylene.

 A Brief Interlude; 2003-2007

 I’m going to pause here and insert some college stuff.
 During this time, I remained employed nearly full time.
 It was very, very difficult.
 I do not recommend.
 My studies suffered.
-And I was exhuasted.
-I’d find out shortly after graduation that the reason I was so tired all the time was because I’d had undiagnosed Multiple Sclerosis the whole time…probably since I was as young as 18.
+And I was exhausted.
+I’d find out shortly after graduation that one reason I was so tired all the time was because I’d had undiagnosed Multiple Sclerosis for years…probably since I was as young as 18.
 Gotta love those curveballs!
 So, started as Nursing/Bio double major.
 Did not so much like Nursing…wasn’t for me (But we love nurses, right?
 Where the eff would we be without good nurses?).
 So I kept tearing down the bio path, it was rough.
 A LOT of chemistry….SO MUCH MATH.
 And all those voices haunting me from my past telling me “You’re not smart enough for this.”
 So, as a result, I changed majors/paths soooo many times.
 I ended up making up my own degree.
-This “scientist” had her fill of physics taught by professors who could barely speak english, and organic chemistry taught by a man who may have been a vampire.
+This “scientist” had her fill of physics taught by professors who could barely speak English, and organic chemistry taught by a man who may have been a vampire.
 I had credits from all over the place.
 I went to see an advisor where we looked over all my coursework.
-2 classes shy of BS in Biology, an almost minor in microbiology (one more class!), an almost minor in chemistry (again…just one more), an almost minor in spanish (take a guess…), definitely a minor in psychology.
+2 classes shy of BS in Biology, an almost minor in microbiology (one more class!), an almost minor in chemistry (again…just one more), an almost minor in Spanish (take a guess…), definitely a minor in psychology.
 More than, actually.
 I looked at her and said, “I want out.
 I’m done.”
 We came up with….tadaaaaaaa….INTERDISCIPLINARY STUDIES WITH CONCENTRATIONS IN HEALTH SCIENCES AND PSYCHOLOGY.
 Whew.
 That was not the best choice ever…maybe someday I’ll explain further.